 Riley Dolan ’19 never intended to go into political science in college.
 That changed after coming to Pacific Lutheran University.More

 The Division of Social Sciences fosters a community of active scholars.
-Supported by staff, students and faculty work collaboratively within and across diverse disciplines to seek, build and apply empirically driven knowledge about human, social and institutional interaction.
+Faculty and students work collaboratively within and across diverse disciplines to seek, build and apply empirically driven knowledge about human, social and institutional interaction.

 Instruction is vibrant and relevant to the time and world in which we live and encourages responsible citizenship for today and tomorrow.
 Through classroom learning and applied settings such as supervised internships and mentored research projects, students in the social sciences acquire an understanding of society while developing the analytical tools with which to provide solutions to a diverse range of social problems.

 2021 Benson Foundation Summer Research Fellows